lunaflavia/dev-imersion-with-gemini/README.md

 * **JavaScript:** This is the brain of the app, the part that makes everything work together.
 It sniffs through the data just like your pup sniffs through the park!

 **Wanna help Pawesome Place grow?**
-We're always looking for ways to make Pawesome Place even more awesome!
-Feel free to suggest new features, report any bugs you find, or just say hi!
+I've always been looking for ways to make Pawesome Place even more awesome!
+Feel free to suggest new features, report any bugs, or just say hi!
 We love meeting fellow pet lovers.

 **Additional notes:**
 This is a basic example, and there's always room to add more features!
 For example, you could allow users to add their pet-friendly places, or integrate with a mapping service to display results on a map.